Old Hotel Old Plaza

 Lithium, Sodium, Arsenic, Iron and Soda

 The Ojo Caliente Springs are known for their unusual and rare mineral combinations.
-Each pool had its own special mix of minerals.
-The temperatures varied as well, so it seemed like Don and I should have had some special plan for Taking The Waters.
-But we didn't have a clue.
+Each pool has its own special mix of minerals.
+The temperatures vary as well.
+It seemed like Don and I should have had some special plan for Taking The Waters, but we didn't have a clue.
 We just headed for the first pool we could find, that wasn't too crowded or intimidating.

 This pool was nice and warm.
 The iron-rich water bubbled up from a pebbled floor.
 We gave it a few minutes to be sure we'd gotten our iron benefits... to our blood and immune systems.

 I believe this one was the Lithia Spring... or do we say Lithium?